CDTProcurement/adpq/README.md

 ![The great Seal of the State of California](GreatSeal.png)
-# Agile Development Prequalified Vendor Pool Refresh
+# Digital Services - Agile Development Prequalified Vendor Pool Refresh

 In January 2017, the California Department of Technology, in partnership with the Office of Systems Integration (OSI), will conduct a Request for Information (RFI) to refresh the Agile Development Prequalified vendor pool that was established by the California Health and Human Services (CHHS) Agency in July 2016.